michael-lazar/flask-gopher/README.md

         "iFormatted line\tfake\texample.com\t0")
 ```

-Here's what the rendered menu looks like:
+Here's what the example menu looks like after it has been rendered:

 >     $ curl gopher://localhost:8007
 >